hasjdhjk/SignDetection/README.md

     video_title = "video_(label name)_(recording number).mp4"
     landmark_title = "landmark_(label name)_(recording number).npy"

 5. Once all videos are recorded, go to the 'training' folder and run 'train_LSTM.py'.
 This will take care of the data and train the LSTM.

-6. Have big funs!
+A 'label_map.json' should be written.

+6. After exporting the model from Google Collab, import the model back.

+7. Go to 'detection.py' in the main directory.
+Update the variable 'MODEL_PATH' to where your model is.

+8. Running 'detection.py' gives you real-time detection.